jieunbyun/jieunbyun.github.io/_posts/2024-04-17-paper_nn_method.md

 # A new way of having social discourse? *Narrative numeric method*

-Motivated by the findings, we propose the narrative numeric method for transdisciplinary discourses with two purposes: (i) facilitate drawing an agreeable compromise rather than identifying the most truthful argument, (ii) facilitate iterations of discourses with more arguments added, and (iii) facilitate integration of narrative and numeric analyses.
+Motivated by the findings, we propose the narrative numeric method for transdisciplinary discourses with three purposes: (i) facilitate drawing an agreeable compromise rather than identifying the most truthful argument, (ii) facilitate iterations of discourses with more arguments added, and (iii) facilitate integration of narrative and numeric analyses.
 The procedure is summarised below (Table 2 in Byun and Yi (2024)):

 | Step |       Narrative analysis     | Numerical analysis      |
 |------|------------------------------|-------------------------|